AUDIO SIGNAL ANALYSIS - 2019/0

 |Assessment type||Unit of assessment||Weighting|

-To build on previous mathematical knowledge and understanding to provide the relevant mathematical and signal processing background for topics in Acoustics, Electroacoustics, Computer Systems, Sound Synthesis and Audio Engineering.
+- To build on previous mathematical knowledge and understanding to provide the relevant mathematical and signal processing background for topics in Acoustics, Electroacoustics, Computer Systems, Audio Signal Processing & Synthesis, and Audio Engineering.

 C - Cognitive/analytical